top of page

 SOCIAL WELFARE: is the total net benefits produced from economic activity across an entire society.
 This can be thought of as the total economic welfare (i.e. consumer and producers surpluses) generated across all markets.

-SOCIALISM: within economics the word 'socialism' can refer to either government ownership of, and control over, the means of production - essentially another word for 'Communism' (this was the older meaning of this word), or it can refer to an otherwise free market situation where the government imposes especially high taxes to compulsorily redistribute a significant fraction of the incomes earned by its citizens (this is how the word is most commonly used today).
-What does 'Socialism' mean in a given context?
-You will need the author to clarify what they mean in order to know for sure.
+SOCIALISM: within economics the word 'socialism' can refer to either government ownership of, and control over, the means of production - essentially a synonym for 'Communism' (this was the older meaning of 'Socialism'), or it can refer to an otherwise free market situation where the government imposes especially high taxes to compulsorily redistribute a significant fraction of the incomes earned by citizens (this is how the word is most commonly used today).
+What does 'Socialism' mean in a given use case today?
+You will need to infer the meaning from the context in which it is used or ask the author to clarify in order to know for sure.

 SPECIALIZATION: is concentrating one's production efforts on a very limited variety of goods and/or services; a division of labor.
 This is done in order to increase production.